keystonejs/keystone/.changeset/lazy-guests-retire.md

 '@keystonejs/field-views-loader': minor
 ---

-Adds loading of hooks to `allViews`.
+Added loading of hooks to `allViews`.